Fastest Rift-Opening Event Ever Observed: New Research Reveals Surprising Breakage Speed of Antarctic Ice Shelf

 One critical question that researchers have been exploring is how warmer oceans might accelerate the breakage of glaciers.
 Recently, scientists from the University of Washington made a startling discovery that sheds light on this issue.
 They observed the fastest-known large-scale breakage along an Antarctic ice shelf, providing valuable insights into the behavior of glacial fractures.

 The study focused on the Pine Island Glacier, which is a retreating ice shelf that plays a crucial role in preventing the West Antarctic ice sheet from flowing into the ocean.
-In 2012, a 6.5-mile (10.5 kilometer) crack formed on this glacier, resulting in an opening that expanded at a mind-boggling rate of about 115 feet (35 meters) per second or 80 miles per hour.
+In 2012, a 6.5-mile (10.5 kilometer) crack formed on this glacier, resulting in an opening that expanded at a mind-boggling rate of regarding 115 feet (35 meters) per second or 80 miles per hour.

 Lead author Stephanie Olinger, previously affiliated with the University of Washington and Harvard University and currently a postdoctoral researcher at Stanford University, described this event as the fastest rift-opening ever witnessed.
 The findings highlight the potential for ice shelves to shatter and emphasize the need to monitor such behavior in the future.